New Shaman King Anime Brings Back Motoko Kumai as Chocolove

 posted on by Egan Loo

-The official website for the new television anime of Hiroyuki Takei's Shaman King manga revealed on Thursday that Motoko Kumai will reprise her role in the new anime as Chocolove McDonell, a shaman from America who aspires to be the #1 comedian in the world.
+The official website for the new television anime of Hiroyuki Takei's Shaman King manga revealed on Thursday that Motoko Kumai will reprise her role in the new anime as Joco (Chocolove) McDonell, a shaman from America who aspires to be the #1 comedian in the world.

 Previously announced cast members include:

-Note: Update: The recent releases in the franchise have used the English name Joco.
-Thanks, Divineking.